ssmirr/eyebright/README.md

   Creversible=no -no_weights  -i river.tif -o river.jp2
 ```

+## Experiments

+See `EXPERIMENTS.md` for documentation on experimental support for extracting still images from a video.

 ## Fun

 The following image qualities are available in addition to those specified in the standard: